khansamad99/wander-ai/DEVELOPMENT_CONTEXT.md

 - Hero section with CTA button linked to `/customize`
 - Featured destinations section
 - Handpicked trips section
+- CTA (Call-to-Action) section with gradient background and features
+- Testimonials section with customer reviews
 - Footer
 - Updated button text from "Get Started" to "Plan Your Trip"